 I take my inspiration from Light and Nature - color, light and motion are my muse- that and a lot of reflection.

 To me, the medium is less important than the choices made about it.
+I see artists as directors, those who provide a guided tour through the medium of choice.
 I particularly love when the medium itself is brought to a point that transcends it, such as when photography ceases to be a visual rendering and becomes art.
 There are many more examples- that one is convenient.